Eternity: Stories from the Emotional Heart of Australia tells the personal stories of ordinary and extraordinary Australians.

 Traditional and contemporary culture are brought together in the Museum's largest gallery.
 Communities from across Australia are profiled alongside controversial stories of conflict and resistance and celebratory stories of the success and influence of Aboriginal and Torres Strait Islander peoples.
 Every story in the First Australians gallery was developed with extensive community consultation.
 The gallery includes an Open Collections area where Indigenous communities have private access to artefacts.

-Australian Journeys: Connections with the World explores the voyages that connect Australia to the world.
+Journeys: Australia's Connections with the World explores the voyages that connect Australia to the world.

 It shares the personal stories of some of the people who have travelled to and from Australia's shores over time.